Top Beaches in Barcelona To Visit This Summer

 How to reach the Sant Sebastia beach

-The nearest metro station that you can use to reach Sant Sebastia beach is Barceloneta, which located on the L4 line.
+Barceloneta that is located on the L4 line is the nearest metro station you can use to reach Sant Sebastia beach.
 However, you can use bus 17, 39 or 64 to get even closer to the beach (Pg Joan de Borbó-Pl del Mar is the stop you need).

 Sant Miquel beach